Coronavirus pandemic: financing deforestation-free supply chains in Africa

 State of implementation/results

-- The Rebuild Facility focuses on protecting at-risk value chains and safeguarding forest-dependent communities and stakeholders.
-Returnable grants and technical assistance offered through the Rebuild Facility ensure the continued purchase of sustainably produced commodities from communities and community-based enterprises.
-As the products are successfully sold to end-markets, the grant is returned and reinvested to bolster and enlarge sustainable and fair value chains.
+- Returnable grants and technical assistance offered through the Rebuild Facility ensure the continued purchase of sustainably produced commodities from communities and community-based enterprises.
+As the products are successfully sold to end-markets, the working capital financing is returned and reinvested to bolster and enlarge sustainable and fair value chains.

 Latest Update: